) mortgage insurance premium cut, Five-Star Lender Freedom Mortgage Corp

 . announced it is hiring as many as 500 new employees to accommodate anticipated volume growth.

 U.S. President Barack Obama's announcement of a .50% reduction

-annual mortgage insurance premium means that borrowers will now pay .85% rather than 1.35% of the loan amount to insure lenders against loss when making FHA
+in the FHA annual mortgage insurance premium means that borrowers will now pay .85% rather than 1.35% of the loan amount to insure lenders against loss when making FHA loans

 "This reduction in MIP rate is a very significant development for housing and the economy," Freedom Mortgage President and CEO Stanley Middleman, said.
 "New home buyers inject life into the economy and create jobs, and lower monthly payments from refinancing result in greater spendable income in every sector.
 As we expect many Americans to take advantage of the MIP rate reduction we intend to be ready for a surge in volume.
 We may end up hiring more than 500 new people to accommodate our growth nationwide."

 Tomorrow the company is hosting job fairs for prospective loan officers in Jacksonville, Florida, and in Mount Laurel, New Jersey, from 4 p.m. to 7 p.m. and on Thursday in Mount Laurel from 9 a.m. to noon.
 Applicants for the job fairs should register by emailing FreedomJaxJobs@FreedomMortgage.com.

 In preparation for what it hopes to be a flood of new applications from the Federal Housing Administration (